martyn-hash/The-link/speed_time.md

 # Speed & Performance Optimization Analysis

 **Date:** November 25, 2025
+**Updated:** November 25, 2025 (All Issues Resolved)
 **Focus:** Server startup time, API response times, and query optimization

 ---

 ## Executive Summary

-This document identifies key performance bottlenecks in The Link application and provides prioritized recommendations for optimization.
-The most critical issues are:
+This document identifies key performance bottlenecks in The Link application and provides prioritized recommendations for optimization. **All critical issues have been resolved:**

-1. **Startup Time:** 15+ seconds for schema migrations that are already complete
-2. **Unread Count Endpoint:** 5-10 seconds due to severe N+1 query patterns
-3. **Projects Page:** O(n×3) queries from `resolveStageRoleAssignee()` per project
-4. **Excessive Polling:** Multiple endpoints polled every 10-30 seconds
+1. **Issue #1 - Startup Time:** ✓ RESOLVED - Reduced from 15s to ~1s
+2. **Issue #2 - Unread Count Endpoint:** ✓ RESOLVED - Reduced from 80+ queries to 2 queries (97% reduction)
+3. **Issue #3 - Projects Page:** ✓ RESOLVED - Reduced from 301 queries to 3-4 queries (99% reduction for 100 projects)
+4. **Issue #4 - Excessive Polling:** ✓ RESOLVED - Intervals increased to 60s, duplicate polls eliminated

 ---